Back to Blog

 1. Incorporate Your Primary Keyword

 Your main target keyword belongs in your Google Ad headline.
 This signals to Google and potential customers that your ad is relevant to their search.
-It helps align your ad with user search intent, increasing the likelihood of clicks.
+Writing strong headlines for Google Ads starts with aligning your keyword to user search intent, which increases the likelihood of clicks.

 For example, if you're targeting the keyword "best running shoes," your headline might be "Best Running Shoes 2025" or "Discover the Best Running Shoes."